MattLusherRO/edge-developer/microsoft-edge/dev-guide.md

 #### Web Authentication
 Edge support for the emerging [Web Authentication API](./dev-guide/device/web-authentication.md) using [Windows Hello](http://go.microsoft.com/fwlink/p/?LinkID=624961) biometrics has been updated with the following changes:
+- The initial implementation of the experimental Web Authentication API introduced in [EdgeHTML 14](https://blogs.windows.com/msedgedev/2016/08/04/introducing-edgehtml-14/#TVSCzKDkG4jCI5mt.97) (Windows 10 Anniversary Update, build 10240, 7/2016) was exposed through MS- prefixed APIs (the [MSCredentials](https://msdn.microsoft.com/library/mt697639) interface).
+While these APIs are still available in EdgeHTML 15, they are now deprecated in favor of the non-prefixed, standards-based APIs and behaviors defined in a more [recent snapshot](http://www.w3.org/TR/2016/WD-webauthn-20160928) of the specification, and are likely to continue changing as the spec matures toward standardization.

- - The experimental Web Authentication API is turned off by default ships behind a flag (type `about:flags` in your address bar to turn on the feature).
+- The latest Edge implementation is turned off by default and ships behind a flag (type `about:flags` in your address bar to turn on the feature).

- - You can now use the non-prefixed, standards-based APIs defined in the specification.
-The current Edge implementation [maps to the API definitions](http://www.w3.org/TR/2016/WD-webauthn-20160928/#idl-index) of a recent snapshot version and will continue to evolve with the spec.
- - The original MS-prefixed APIs (the `MSCredentials` interface and related) are still available in Edge (on by default, not behind flag) but are no longer getting updated and are likely to be removed in the future.
-The companion [webauthn.js polyfill](https://github.com/adrianba/fido-snippets/blob/master/polyfill/webauthn.js) is also still available, but unlikely to receive further updates.
+- Microsoft Edge does not yet support external credentials like USB keys or Bluetooth devices.
+The current API is limited to embedded credentials stored in the TPM.
+A software fallback is used if TPM is not available on the device.

+- The currently logged in Windows user account must be configured to support at least a PIN, and preferably face or fingerprint biometrics.
+This is to ensure that Windows can authenticate the access to the TPM.

+- Of the [predefined extensions](http://www.w3.org/TR/webauthn/#extension-predef) described in the spec, Microsoft Edge only supports the [FIDO AppId](http://www.w3.org/TR/webauthn/#extension-appid) (`webauthn_txAuthSimple`) at this time.

+- The `timeoutSeconds` option is not currently evaluated

 #### WebDriver